mnentwig/forthytwo/README.md

 The single-quote built-in >>>'myLabel<<< pushes the address of myLabel (code or variable).

 # known bugs
-- the forthytwo.exe exit code is not recognized by mingw "make", therefore the makefile will continue.
+- the forthytwo.exe exit code is not recognized by mingw "make", therefore the makefile will continue even with a compilation error.
 Forthytwo.exe deletes all output files at startup, so the error should show later as a non-existing file.
 - obvious optimizations for smaller and faster code (single-opcode ALU+return, CALL+return => BRA) are not yet implemented

 # boot loader